|

 - FÍONA:

-Irish/Gaelic name meaning "vine."
+Irish Gaelic name meaning "vine."

 - FIONNAGHUALA:

-Variant of Irish/Gaelic Fionnghuala,
+Variant spelling of Irish Gaelic Fionnghuala,

 meaning "white shoulder."